May 12, 2016

 The frightening part about leaky pipes is that they’re not always in areas that you can visibly see.
 Even one small leak may be a sign that all of your other pipes need replacing.
 Instead of taking this task on by yourself, bring in the 5-Star Plumbing experts who will be able to spot and solve the problem.

 3. Damaged flooring.
 Bathroom floors rarely suffer water damage unless there is a leak.
 However, if you notice your floor buckling, staining or cracking, hidden water may be the source.

 Wet spots, spongy or soft flooring and loose tiles could all be signs of water damage.
-Whether the water came from a pipe underneath the floor or traveled there from another area, look into it as soon as possible before the current water damage because a bigger issue.
+Whether the water came from a pipe underneath the floor or traveled there from another area, look into it as soon as possible before the current water damage causes a bigger issue.

 4. Paint or wallpaper discoloring.
-As moisture seeps into your walls, paint will start showing signs of damage.
+As moisture seeps into your walls, the paint will start showing signs of damage.
 You may notice peeling, discoloration, blistering or even cracks and warping.

 Since drywall and wood readily absorb moisture, water breaks down the fibers and causes them to feel spongy and soft.
 If you notice chalky textures, changing wall paint or signs of peeling, water damage is most likely the culprit.

 5. Persistent odors.
 The most common odor associated with water damage is a musty, mildewy smell.
 While you may be able to detect the source of the scent, it’s not always obvious.
 A CroppMetcalfe Plumbing professional will be able to help spot the root of the problem and fix any water damage in your home.